Answer a few simple questions to make your document in minutes

 The individual granting control is called the "principal," while the individuals or entities obtaining powers are called the "agents."
 Suitable for residents of Wisconsin, this Power of Attorney for health care can be used in Milwaukee County, Dane County, Waukesha County, and in all other counties across the state.
 All Wisconsin Healthcare PoA forms from Rocket Lawyer can be customized to address your unique circumstances.
 As a result of this official legal document, your agent(s) can provide proof to healthcare facilities and other parties that they can legally act in your interest when you are not able.

-It is fast and simple to grant or obtain the authority you may need with a free Wisconsin Healthcare Power of Attorney template from Rocket Lawyer:
+It is fast and simple to grant or obtain the authority you may need with a free Wisconsin Medical Power of Attorney template from Rocket Lawyer:

 This solution is often going to be notably less time-consuming than finding and hiring your average lawyer.
 If necessary, you can fill out this Medical PoA on behalf of your spouse or another family member, and then have them sign it when ready.
 Keep in mind that for a Power of Attorney to be valid, the principal must be an adult who is mentally competent at the time of signing.
 If the principal has already been declared incompetent, a conservatorship could be necessary.
 In this scenario, it's a good idea for you to talk to an attorney.

-Sometimes, in the process of researching the topics of estate planning and/or elder care, you or a loved one might hear the terms "healthcare proxy" and "healthcare power of attorney" used interchangeably.
+Sometimes, in the process of researching the topics of estate planning and/or elder care, you or a loved one might hear the terms "healthcare power of attorney", "medical power of attorney" and "healthcare proxy" used interchangeably.
 In short, they are one and the same.
 That being said, you should keep in mind that it is certainly possible to give power of attorney over affairs that are not related to medical care.
 In that case, "proxy" typically is not the preferred term.

 The cost of finding and working with your average law firm to make a Medical Power of Attorney might be anywhere between $200 and $500, depending on your location.
 Unlike most other Power of Attorney template websites that you may discover, Rocket Lawyer gives Premium membership holders up to a 40% discount when hiring a lawyer, so an attorney can take action on your behalf if you ever require support.